Chart Color Schemes

 Employment

-Workforce participation is at 60.6%, compared to Rest of NSW's 56.4%.
-Leading employment industries among residents include health care & social assistance, professional & technical, and accommodation & food.
-Professional & technical has particularly notable concentration with employment levels at 2.2 times the regional average.
-Public administration & safety has limited presence with 3.3% employment compared to 7.5% regionally.
+As of September 2025, there are 3896 residents employed while the unemployment rate is 1.4% lower than Rest of NSW's rate of 3.8%.
+Workforce participation stands at 60.6%, slightly higher than Rest of NSW's 56.4%.
+Key employment industries among Bangalow residents include health care & social assistance, professional & technical services, and accommodation & food.
+Notably, the area has a high concentration in professional & technical services with employment levels at 2.2 times the regional average.

 Frequently Asked Questions - Employment